ibm-cloud-docs/discovery-data/query-concepts.md

 ## Query types
 {: #query-dql-params}

-{{site.data.keyword.discoveryshort}} accepts one of the following query types:
+{{site.data.keyword.discoveryshort}} accepts one of the following supported query types:

-Discovery Query Language (DQL)
+Query
 :    Finds documents with values of interest in specific fields in your documents.

-    The following parameter uses {{site.data.keyword.discoveryshort}} Query Language syntax to define the search criteria:
+Queries of this type use {{site.data.keyword.discoveryshort}} Query Language syntax to define the search criteria.

-    - `query`
+    Parameter name: `query`

 Natural Language Query (NLQ)
 :    Finds answers to queries that are written in natural language.
 NLQ requests accept a text string value.

-    NLQ queries are specified by using the following parameter of the Query API:

-    - `natural_language_query`
+    Parameter name: `natural_language_query`

 Along with the query that you specify by using one of the supported query types, you can include one or both of the following parameters.
-The values for these parameters are also specified by using the DQL syntax:
+The values for these parameters are also specified by using the {{site.data.keyword.discoveryshort}} Query Language (DQL) syntax:

 - `filter`
 - `aggregation`